 The industrial robotics landscape is fast-moving, with new robots and new Original Equipment Manufacturers (OEMs) emerging each year.

-Keeping pace with the constantly evolving world of industrial robots and OEMs is one of RoboDK’s main missions, says co-founder and Director of Marketing, Lauren Ierullo.
+Keeping pace with the constantly evolving world of industrial robots and OEMs is one of RoboDK’s main missions, says Director of Marketing, Lauren Ierullo.

 “RoboDK is designed to enable companies to simulate and program any robot with one piece of software at an affordable price.
 Keeping that promise to our customers means that we regularly update our software library to incorporate the latest industrial robot technologies” says Ierullo.